iPhone Guide — Tracking

 📸

-Screenshot needed: PR celebration overlay appearing mid-run — teal/gold banner showing "New 5K PR — 23:14" with the run metrics still visible behind it
+Screenshot needed: PR celebration overlay appearing at run end — gold celebration card with "New 5K PR — 23:14" centred, with the run's final metrics dimmed behind it (the overlay uses a 72% black scrim so distance, time, pace stay visible through the dim)

 In-run coaching